Miri Botzer, Product Manager Discovery & Delivery, Ex Libris

 In contrast with other development methodologies, the open framework approach provide a strong, fully functional solution from the start, ongoing application support, well-maintained infrastructure, reduced in-house development costs, and greater certainty regarding the future direction of the product.

-In our next series post, we’ll take a look at the technology behind the Primo Open Discovery Framework and how its design facilitates a more effective collaboration among Primo customers.
+In our next series post, we’ll take a look at the technology behind the Primo Open Discovery Framework and how its design facilitates a more effective collaboration among Primo library discovery service customers.